 Faneuil Hall has played a central role as a forum and meeting place for political movements throughout Boston’s history.
 These movements covered a broad range of issues, such as labor, women’s suffrage and slavery.
-During the late 19th and early 20th centuries, the Anti-Imperialist League used Faneuil Hall to protest America’s growing imperialism.
+During the late 1800s and early 1900s, the Anti-Imperialist League used Faneuil Hall to protest America’s growing imperialism.
 The league argued against militarization and the creation of an overseas American Empire and asserted that the principles the United States had been founded upon needed to extend to foreign policy as well.

 At the turn of the 20th century, the United States faced a decision.
 After years of fighting between Spain and Cuba, the Cuban War for Independence had finally reached the widespread attention of the American people.
 Concerned for the safety of American interests, the government moved the battleship U.S.S.
 Maine into Havana harbor.
 Here, the battleship exploded.
 Many Americans believed Spain had caused the ship’s destruction and the deaths of the sailors onboard.
 This tragedy resulted in a surge of public support for Cuba, leading Congress to declare war on Spain.
 In his 1898 State of the Union address, President William McKinley listed the causes for war:

 First, in the cause of humanity and to put an end to the barbarities, bloodshed, starvation, and horrible miseries now existing there...

 Second, we owe it to our citizens in Cuba to afford them that protection and indemnity for life and property which no government there can or will afford, and to that end to terminate the conditions that deprive them of legal protection.

 Third, the right to intervene may be justified by the very serious injury to the commerce, trade, and business of our people, and by the wanton destruction of property and devastation of the island.

 Fourth, and which is of the utmost importance, the present condition of affairs in Cuba is a constant menace to our peace, and entails upon this government an enormous expense.